tjusenchen/Xbot/README.md

+# NEW: We developed a tool named [IRIS](https://github.com/iris-mobile-accessibility-repair/iris-mobil) based on Xbot to automatically repair the color-based accessibility issues in Android apps.

 # Xbot
 We have made the source code of Xbot and the corresponding dataset publicly available.
-We hope this project can benefit other researchers or practiontiners in the field of accessibility testing of Android apps.
-Please feel free to contact us if you have any questions and issues.
+We hope this project can benefit other researchers or practitioners in the field of accessibility testing of Android apps.
+Please feel free to contact us if you have any questions or issues.
 We will continue to maintain this project.
 Thanks for your feedback.

 ## Environment Configuration
 * Ubuntu/Macbook